t-tk/upmendex-package/README_upmendex.txt

  * Unicode for internal process and support UTF-8 encoding for input/outout.
    Will work with upLaTeX, XeLaTeX and luaLaTeX.
- * Support Latin (non-English), Greek, Cyrillic, Korean Hangul and Han (Hanzi ideographs) scripts as well as Engish and Japanese.
+ * Support Latin (including non-English), Greek, Cyrillic, Korean Hangul and Han (Hanzi ideographs) scripts as well as Japanese.
  * Apply International Components for Unicode (ICU) for sorting process.

 [ Contents ]
-README_upmendex.txt :: This file
+README.txt :: This file
 source/ :: sources
+doc/ :: documents
-samples/ :: samples for test
+doc/samples/ :: samples for test
+  More samples are distributed at Ref.
+[2].

 [ Building upmendex ]
 The sources work with TeXLive svn r39498 .